kiaras4/comp423-course-notes/docs/tutorials/rust-setup.md

 We will be creating your hello comp423 program using Cargo.
 Cargo is the build system and package manager that Rust uses.
 We will be creating your hello comp423 program using Cargo.
 Cargo is the build system and package manager that Rust uses.

-1. Run these command lines
+1. Run these command lines in your VS Code terminal:

     ```
     cargo new hello_comp423 --vcs none